skip to content

 If you pay someone, it might come out of any compensation you get.

-But we’d be happy to talk to a member of your family, a friend or someone else who’s helping you for free – like Citizens Advice.
-Just let us know on your complaint form.
+But if you’d prefer, we can talk to a member of your family, a friend or someone else who’s helping you for free – like Citizens Advice.

 We’re far less formal than a court.
-You don’t need to present your “case” in person.
+We won’t ask you to present your “case” in person.
 We’ll sort things out over the phone and in writing.

 Or you might prefer the court if you want to cross-examine the business yourself.